How a Persistent Mom and a Second Opinion Saved a Child's Life

 Ms. Willis decided to switch her daughter's care to UH Rainbow Babies & Children's Hospital.
 She called to ask for an appointment with a pediatrician and took Kylee to see Eliane Malek, MD.

-Dr. Malek wanted to rule out any problems with Kylee’s heart, so she called the cardiology department, and within 15 minutes Kylee was being seen by pediatric cardiologist Sarah Plummer, MD.
-Dr. Plummer, an expert in congenital heart disease, the most common type of birth defect in the United States.
+Dr. Malek wanted to rule out any problems with Kylee’s heart, so she called the cardiology department, and within 15 minutes Kylee was being seen by Rainbow pediatric cardiologist Sarah Plummer, MD, who specializes in congenital heart disease, the most common type of birth defect in the United States.
 She ordered tests and quickly determined that Kylee had a rare and life-threatening congenital heart defect.

 In a normal heart, the two coronary arteries originate from the aorta.
 In babies like Kylee, the left coronary artery arises from the pulmonary artery instead of the aorta.
 This condition, which affects about one in 300,000 babies, prevents the heart from receiving enough blood and oxygen.
 It can cause heart muscle damage, heart rhythm problems or even death.
 Kylee needed surgery right away and was admitted to The Congenital Heart Collaborative at UH Rainbow Babies & Children's Hospital that day.

 “Kylee's vital signs were normal and she didn't look that sick, but she had severe dysfunction of the left ventricle, the heart's main pumping chamber,” Dr. Plummer says.
 “It was a priority to ensure that the baby underwent surgery in a reasonable period of time.”